Clermont County Airport: History

 In 1990, Sporty's built a new facility at the airport.
-Consideration was given to extending the airport runway in 1994.
+Plans to build a 128-unit apartment complex adjacent to the airport were rejected by the zoning board in 1993.
+After turning down a proposal to lengthen the runway to 5,000 ft in 1994, consideration was given to a reduced extension of 4,000 ft instead.
 In 1995, the radio station WNWC began broadcasting from the airport.
-By 2010, a number of "hangar homes" had been constructed at the airport.
+By October 2006, the first of a number of "hangar homes" had been constructed at the airport.
+Four years later, only three homes were occupied and the larger fly-in community paradigm had come under criticism by the FAA.